 For example, an effective banner for an ecommerce business might be one that automatically updates to show the four bestsellers of the day.
 Dynamic works for any industry though.
 Why not explore DCO and the transformative impact it can have on your display advertising?

 The trouble with banner ads of old was that they were dull and lacked relevance.
 The modern approach is moving away from purely interruptive marketing.
 In fact, remarketed banners perform far better than those that don’t.
-They have CTR and conversion rates that are 36 times higher.
+They have higher conversion rates overall.
 If you apply a modern approach to banner advertisement, they can fit nicely into your digital marketing strategy.

 With the technology of dynamic creative to hand, you can create localised, exciting, and relevant ads (as long as they’re GDPR compliant of course).